-When the basis for determining the contractual cash flows of a financial asset or financial liability measured at SFRS(I) 9.5.4.7 amortised cost changes as a result of interest rate benchmark reform, the Group updates the effective interest rate SFRS(I) 9.5.4.9 of the financial asset or financial liability to reflect the change that is required by the reform.
+When the basis for determining the contractual cash flows of a financial asset or financial liability measured at SFRS(1) 9.5.4.7 amortised cost changes as a result of interest rate benchmark reform, the Group updates the effective interest rate server and the financial asset or financial liability to reflect the change that is required by the reform.
 No immediate gain or loss is recognised.
 A change in the basis for determining the contractual cash flows is required by interest rate benchmark reform if the following conditions are met:

-- the change is necessary as a direct consequence of the reform; and - · the new basis for determining the contractual cash flows is economically equivalent to the previous basis i.e. the basis immediately before the change.
+- the change is necessary as a direct consequence of the reform; and - the new basis for determining the contractual cash flows is economically equivalent to the previous basis i.e. the basis immediately before the change.